 Parental child abduction

-Are you an international couple with one or more children and are now separating?
+Are you an international couple with children and are now separating?
 You may wish to return to your home country and take your child with you.
-However, if you do so without the consent of the other parent or the court (see our page on Child custody and visiting rights), you may break the law.
-Find out what is legal and what to do when your child has been abducted by the other parent.
+However, if you do so without the consent of the other parent or the court, you may be breaking the law.

 How do EU rules help to prevent child abduction?